DogToken/docs/src/products/mistylake/README.md

 ### Why?

-MistSwap is created by MIST's creator, Kasumi.
+DogSwap is created by MIST's creator, Kasumi.
 As MIST is generated every block on smartBCH like on BCH, it makes sense to provide an easy way to bridge SLP -> smartBCH.
 This may drive additional trading of MIST on SLP as well.

 DROP is supported as detoken.net was always envisioned to be a SLP exchange.
 We would like to provide a chance for these tokens to not go to waste, and for DROP holders to become part of the MIST ecosystem.